-For everyone else, a nice lobster dinner sits at the apex of gourmet meals (especially when paired with a nice white wine).
-There’s just something about the bright red body sitting on a plate that exudes class (especially if you’re wearing this dinner jacket).
-The thing is, though, that you don’t have to go out to a fancy restaurant and shell out fifty bucks for that kind of meal.
+For most, a nice lobster dinner sits at the apex of gourmet meals.
+There’s just something about the bright red body sitting on a plate that exudes class.
+The thing is, though, that you don’t have to go out to a fancy restaurant and shell out for that kind of meal.
 With a little know-how, anyone can make such an incomparable dish at home.
-To get the insider scoop on cracking the secrets to cooking lobster at home, we reached out to David Ezelle, executive chef at RingSide Fish House in Portland, Oregon.
+To get the inside scoop on cracking the secrets to cooking lobster at home, we reached out to David Ezelle, former executive chef at RingSide Fish House and current executive chef at Bluehour in Portland, Oregon.

 As with other seafood, freshness is key for lobster.
 “Live is the way to go,” says Ezelle.
 “If you try to heat up lobster that has already been cooked, you’ll get a rubbery consistency.
 The best lobster is the one that is alive, then quickly dispatched and consumed.”
 You should be able to find live lobster at a nearby premium grocery store.
 You could also have a live lobster delivered to your door by The Lobster Guy.

 Ideally, you would take a lobster from the grocery store (or the sea), go home, and cook it right away.
 Depending on your schedule, however, this may not be realistic.
 “If you were to cover the lobster with wet newspaper and put it in the fridge, it would probably stay alive until the following day,” says Ezelle.
 “They will hold on for about 24 hours out of the water as long as there’s plenty of moisture in that wet newspaper.”

 How to Dispatch the Lobster Humanely